 The Pair Kerning option (selected by default) increases or decreases the amount of space between certain pairs of letters to improve the overall appearance of the text.
-Kerning automatically adjusts the character spacing for specific letter combinations (see an example of kerning pair in Figure 14).
+Kerning automatically adjusts the character spacing for specific letter combinations.
 Kerning is only available for certain font types and, for printed documents, only works if your printer supports it.